CaptainChrispy/wind-waker-tracker/docs/map-screen.md

 - Clickable chest locations that can be marked as collected
 - Sector grid overlay matching the in-game sea chart

+## Custom Map Assets

+Some base map pieces and assets are extracted using a specialized tool developed specifically for this project ([wind-waker-map-extractor](https://github.com/CaptainChrispy/wind-waker-map-extractor)).
+It takes screenshots from The Legend of Zelda: Wind Waker HD to provide cropped data that we then upscale and fit onto the interactive map.
+For more information on how this works, please refer to its repository.

 ## Implementation Details

 ### Map Component